zunaiira0/zunaiira0/README.md

 ## Hey, I'm Zunaira 👋

-🎓 Senior at Cal State University- Fullerton, studying Computer Science 🔭 Aspiring Software Engineer and Machine Learning Enthusiast
+🎓 Senior at Cal State University- Fullerton, studying Computer Science <br/>
+🔭 Aspiring Software Engineer and Machine Learning Enthusiast <br/>

 I'm a first-generation student with a passion for software engineering and AI/ML.
 Over the past few years, I’ve been sharpening my skills through hands-on coursework, leadership roles on campus, and community involvement.
 I'm currently deepening my AI/ML experience through the Break Through Tech AI Fellowship at Cornell Tech where I'm exploring real-world applications of machine learning and working on various projects.
 As I've taken on various leadership roles in my community, I've learned that I thrive where tech and people intersect.
 I’m drawn to projects that have impact, and am always looking for opportunities to grow, collaborate, and contribute- let's chat if you have leads!<br/>

-🛠 Tech Stack:
+🛠 Tech Stack:<br/>
 Languages: Python, C++, Java<br/>
 Data Science: Pandas, NumPy, scikit-learn, matplotlib, spaCy <br/>
 Development Tools: Jupyter Notebooks, Google Colab <br/>